joshua-zingale/masters-project/report/report.md

 After the heading, each sprint had a few paragraphs for an introduction that described logistic information, coding style guides, or other general topics for the whole development team.
 Then, every sprint assigned each of the student developers a unique task to accomplish either individually or in a group.

-The heading provided the student developers with a bird's eye view of the sprint, giving them a sense of their progress toward the end goal.
+The heading provided the student developers with a bird's eye view of the sprint, giving them a sense of their progress toward the end goal and an understanding of how their individual assignments contribute to the entire project.

 # Deployment